julen

 Barefoot

 I will take my shoes off at the drop of a hat.
 I think better barefoot.
 I work better barefoot.
-This was fine when I was sitting at a desk for 12 hours a day; not so much when I'm cutting lots of small pieces of glass and breaking china.
+This is fine when I am sitting at a desk for 10 hours a day; not so much when I'm cutting lots of small pieces of glass and breaking china.
 Here's a free tip: if you've gotten a shard of glass in your hands or feet, one of those small air cans used for cleaning keyboards works well to pop out and free most of those shards.

 Basketball